Ur an Angel I'm Just Particles

 Ur an Angel I'm Just Particles is the second studio album by New Zealand singer-songwriter Benee.
 It was released on 7 November 2025 via Republic Records, as her first studio album in five years, following Hey U X (2020), and her first project overall in overall in over three years, following the extended play Lychee (2022).
-The album was supported by four singles: "Sad Boiii", "Animal", "Off the Rails" and "Underwater".
+The album was supported by five singles: "Sad Boiii", "Animal", "Off the Rails", "Cinnamon" and "Underwater".

 Background and recording

+Tate McRae (left) and Olivia Rodrigo (right), whose tours Benee supported during the writing and recording period.

 Benee announced her second studio album, Ur An Angel I'm Just Particles, set for release on 7 November 2025 through Republic Records.
 It was written and recorded over a three-year period, during which she continued to release new music and tour with artists including Tate McRae, Olivia Rodrigo, Conan Gray and Wallows.
 Described by Benee as a clear and personal story, the album reflects her move to Los Angeles and the challenges of navigating a new environment.
+Expanding on this, she explained that she wanted listeners "to enter another world", calling the album her most "intentional" and "cohesive" work to date.
+She further described it as a narrative project that follows "themes of obsession, breakdown, chaos and ascent — in that order", emphasizing "that's the story, and those are the changes", adding that her early years in Los Angeles left her "lost and confused and overwhelmed".
+A book by Stephen Hawking became a turning point, as it helped her to shift perspective and focus on what felt "important and helpful in this climate", which ultimately inspired her to craft a "fantastical world" for listeners to escape into.

 Release and promotion

 Singles

-The album's lead single, "Sad Boiii", was released in 2024 through Republic Records, marking Benee's return after a brief hiatus.
+The album's lead single, "Sad Boiii", was released in 2024, marking Benee's return after a brief hiatus.
 It was noted for its summer-inspired production and introspective lyrics.
-The second single, "Animal", was released on 14 November 2024 alongside a music video directed by Keith Herron and filmed in Sydney.
+The second single, "Animal", was released on 14 November alongside a music video directed by Keith Herron and filmed in Sydney.
 Written during a tour, the song was inspired by feelings of existential dread and the perspective of viewing the world from an airplane.
 "Off the Rails", co-written by Luka Kloser and Elvira Anderfjärd, was released as the third single of the album, on 20 June 2025.
-"Cinnamon" was released on 27 August 2025 as the fourth single from the album.
+"Cinnamon" was released on 27 August as the fourth single from the album.
 Its music video was directed by Keith Herron.
-On October 3, "Underwater" was released.
+On October 3, "Underwater" was released as the fifth and final single.

 Tour

-On 2 October 2025, the singer announced a release party for the album happening November 7 in Los Angeles at The Masonic Lodge at Hollywood Forever.
-On October 7, Benee announced that she will be headlining three shows happening in Australia in addition to appearing in Laneway Festival sideshows.
-On November 10, the singer announced a North American tour titled "The Particles Tour" visiting the United States and Canada throughout 23 dates beginning on February 27, 2026 and concluding on April 03, 2026.
+Benee announced a release party for the album on 2 October 2025, which happened on November 7 in Los Angeles at the Masonic Lodge at Hollywood Forever.
+On 7 October, she revealed that she would be headlining three shows in Australia as well as in Laneway Festival sideshows.
+The singer also announced a North American tour, the Particles Tour, on 10 November, visiting the United States and Canada throughout 23 dates beginning on 27 February 2026 and concluding on 3 April.